Tehforsch/diman/README.md

     dimension LuminousIntensity;
 );
 ```
+The first two statements imply that the macro should define a `Quantity` type, which is user-facing, and a `Dimension` type, which is used only internally and will surface in compiler error messages.
-Addition and subtraction of two quantities is only allowed for quantities with the same `Dimension` type.
-During multiplication of two quantities, all the entries of the two dimension are added.
+The macro will automatically implement all the required traits and methods for the `Quantity` type, such that addition and subtraction of two quantities is only allowed for quantities with the same `Dimension` type.
+During multiplication of two quantities, all the entries of the two dimensions are added.
+See below for a more comprehensive list of the implemented methods on `Quantity`.

-The `unit_system!` macro also allows defining derived quantities and units:
+The `unit_system!` macro also allows defining derived dimensions and units:

 ```rust ignore
 #![allow(incomplete_features)]